hyochan/hackatalk-website/docs/development/authentication.md

 #### Resetting password

-   User may not remember his or her password.
-In this case, we provide query to reset password via link sending to user's email address.
+   Users may not remember his or her password.
+In this case, we will provide a query to reset their password via the link sent to user's email address.

    ```graphql
    findPassword(email: String!): Boolean!